 Positive & Negative Elements

-Positive: The Main Cast featuring Will Smith, Jeff Goldblum, Bill Pullman, Randy Quaid, Judd Hirch, Robert Loggia, Harvey Fierstein, Brent Spiner & Harry Connick Jr. all did an incredible for those respective performances.
+Positive: The Main Cast featuring Will Smith, Jeff Goldblum, Bill Pullman, Randy Quaid, Judd Hirch, Robert Loggia, Harvey Fierstein, Brent Spiner & Harry Connick Jr. all did an incredible for their respective performances.

 To prepare for his role as Captain Steve Hiller, Will took inspiration from Harrison Ford’s iconic role as Han Solo who’s also a skilled pilot with snarky one liners.